dduneau/website/content/project/WHD/index.md

 ---
 title: Within-host dynamics and disease outcomes
-summary: Infection outcomes depend on the success of the parasite within its host.
-Mixing theoretical and empirical approaches, we study what influences pathogen dynamics and its implication on disease outcome.
+summary: Infection outcome depends on the success of the parasite within its host.
+With theoretical and empirical approaches, we study what influences pathogen dynamics and its implication on symptoms.
 tags:
 - WHD
 date: "2016-04-27T00:00:00Z"